fbraem/mqweb/docs/building.md

   debug or release

-+ POCO_NO_INSTALL
++ POCO_INSTALLED

-  set to Y when POCO isn't installed.
+  set to N when POCO isn't installed.
 By default the build process assumes that POCO is installed.

 + POCO_PREFIX